Life (Hardline album)

 It was preceded by the release of the singles "Who Wants to Live Forever" (Queen cover) on February 24, 2019, and "Take a Chance" on March 7, 2019.

 The first leg of tour dates on their 2019/2020 Life tour began in Italy at the Frontiers Rock Festival with Johnny Gioeli performing an acoustic set on the first night with original Hardline band drummer Deen Castronovo and the current lineup performing the following night.
-The band was touring throughout Europe and Germany but stopped because of coronavirus pandemic.
+The band was touring throughout Europe and Germany but stopped because of the COVID-19 pandemic.
 These postponed dates will be rescheduled to 2021.
 The album received positive reviews.
+Hardline released a live CD/DVD from this tour, called "Life Live".
+It was recorded at Frontiers Rock Festival 2019.